mlberkeley/blog/_posts/2017-2-4-tutorial-3.markdown

 ---
 layout: post
 title:  "Machine Learning Crash Course: Part 3"
-date:   2017-1-17
+date:   2017-2-4
 author: Daniel Geng and Shannon Shih
 comments: true
 published: true
 description: The third post in our intro to ML tutorial series!
 Learn all about neural networks!
 ---

 Neural networks are perhaps one of the most exciting recent developments in machine learning.
 Got a problem?
 Just throw a neural net at it.
 Want to make a self-driving car?
 Throw a neural net at it.
 Want to [fly a helicopter](http://hackaday.com/2014/04/22/self-learning-helicopter-uses-neural-network/)?
 Throw a neural net at it.
 Curious about the [digestive cycles of your sheep](http://dl.acm.org/citation.cfm?id=901401)?
 Heck, throw a neural net at it.
 This extremely powerful algorithm holds much promise (but can also be a bit overhyped).
-In this article we’ll go through how a neural network actually works, and we’ll discuss some of the limitations of these seemingly magical tools.
+In this article we’ll go through how a neural network actually works, and in a future article we’ll discuss some of the limitations of these seemingly magical tools.

 <!-- break -->